How OVSRS delivers restitution to Ensure Victims’ Rights

 “Ninety days after release, CDCR sends information to the Franchise Tax Board (FTB),” Rogowski explained.
 “It’s important for you to work something out with FTB.”

-CDCR refers an offender’s direct order restitution debt to the California Franchise Tax Board for collection once they are released from prison.
+CDCR refers the order of restitution debt to the California Franchise Tax Board for collection when they’re released from prison.
 The released offender must arrange with the Franchise Tax Board to satisfy the direct order restitution.

 As long as a restitution balance remains, CDCR collects 50 percent of prison wages and/or other money deposited into an inmate trust account.